ArmaghanSarvar/Image-Processing/README.md

 ## Image-Processing
-Assignments of the Image Processing Course-Fall 2019 in python Under Supervision of Dr.Azarnoosh
+Assignments of the Image Processing Course-Fall 2019 in Python, under the Supervision of Dr.Azarnoosh